-In The Comfort of People, author and world-renowned anthropologist Daniel Miller challenges reader to assess what is important in life in this latest study chronicle that reveals how much is really going on behind-the-scenes of caretakers and their subjects who work through various challenges.
+In The Comfort of People, author and world-renowned anthropologist Daniel Miller challenges readers to assess what is important in life in this latest study chronicle that reveals how much is really going on behind-the-scenes of caretakers and their subjects who work through various challenges.

 This book continues Miller’s book series about material culture that began with The Comfort of Things in 2008 followed by Stuff in 2009.
 This unique study of society, science and health takes place contemporary London, England as Miller (Losing Control, Finding Serenity: How the Need to Control Hurts Us and How to Let It Go) fills the book with material from a 17-month investigation of 30 households in a randomly chosen street.

 The hospice patients are dealing with some form of terminal or long-term illness.
 Miller is a professor of anthropology at University College London and was assisted by a Ph.
 D student named Fiona and a senior hospice professional named Maria.
 “It was obvious that, given my lack of experience with terminal patients, I should never interview a hospice patient on my own.
 We therefore agreed that all research would be carried out alongside a senior hospice professional, Maria, who had many responsibilities, ranging from bereavement counselling to organizing many of the courses that helped both patients and careers.”

 Miller shares and chronicles how these people adjust, cope, and conquer amid some stark diagnoses and seemingly hopeless situations.
 The people and things behind these doors give readers the clues into their detailed lives as they contend with loneliness, depression, tragedy, living conditions, obsessions, and environmental considerations.